molily/molily.de/_posts/2020-11-21-testing-angular.md

 Angular Modules are classes, but most of the time, the class itself is empty.
 The essence lies in the metadata set with `@NgModule({ … })`.

 We could sneak into the metadata and check whether certain Services are provided, third-party Modules are imported, and Components are exported.
-Such a test would simply mirror the implementation.
-This does not give you more confidence, it only increases the cost of change.
+But such a test would simply **mirror the implementation**.
+Code duplication does not give you more confidence, it only increases the cost of change.

 Should we write tests for Modules at all?
 If there is a reference error in the Module, the compilation step (`ng build`) fails before the automated tests scrutinize the build.
 “Failing fast” is good from a software quality perspective.

-There are certain Module errors that surface not before runtime.
+There are certain Module errors that only surface during runtime.
 These can be caught with a _smoke test_.
 Given this Module:

 ```typescript
 import { NgModule } from '@angular/core';